-Email marketing is one of the most valuable strategies you can use to boost sales.
-Not only does it open a direct line of communication between you and your subscribers, but it encourages engagement, introduces users to your brand and drives traffic to your website.
+Email marketing is one of the most valuable digital marketing strategies for boosting sales.
+It opens a direct line of communication between you and your subscribers while encouraging engagement, introducing users to your brand and driving traffic to your website.

-How do you create campaigns that help your brand reach its goals?
-It isn’t as simple as sending weekly newsletters and expecting the conversions to flow in.
-You need a strategy in place that targets the right subscribers, gives them what they want and encourages them to engage with your brand.
-When you use segmentation, this is possible.
+But creating campaigns that help your brand reach its goals isn’t as simple as sending weekly newsletters and waiting for conversions.
+You need a strategy that targets the right subscribers, gives them the content they want, and encourages them to engage with your brand.

 Editor’s note: Looking for the right email marketing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-If you want to segment your email list for higher engagement, you need to follow these steps:
+To segment your email list for higher engagement, follow these steps: